spgreen/eduroam-freeradius-docker/README.md

 Note:

-	The following symbol ">#" indicates code to be run inside the terminal as an admin user (sudo, su, sudo -s, etc) The hashtag symbol "#" are the start of comments that will help you gain a better understanding of what is happening
+	The following symbol ">#" indicates code to be run inside the terminal as an admin user (sudo, su, sudo -s, etc) The hashtag symbols "#" are comment lines with useful information

 Files have been edited to follow GEANT's Technical documentation for eduroam IdPs